Our products

 • Do not overmix: mix just enough to combine the ingredients.
 Gluten should not develop: the batter should have some lumps, which ensures a more irregular and crispy crust.

-• Cold rest: 30 minutes in the refrigerator stabilizes the temperature and improves adhesion to the cod.
+• Resting in cold: 30 minutes in the refrigerator stabilizes the temperature and improves adherence to the cod.

 Frying at the wrong temperature ruins the texture: